 5. ALP Eagle Cap 811

 Another new release this time from Washington-based ALP Campers.
 The Eagle Cap 811, features a full-wall slide-out along with what the company calls its “camper caddy” bedroom storage system, consisting of numerous storage pouches and compartments.
 The camper’s 8-foot 11-inch floorplan features a dinette and 7-cubic foot refrigerator slide-out on the driver side, a wet-bath and kitchen on the passenger side, and a huge cabover with a 60×80-inch bed and 4-feet of headroom.
 The Eagle Cap 811 comes with a number of customer requested features including thermoformed granite look countertops, a stainless steel deep double bowl kitchen sink, Digi-Level tank sensors, a digital dual control heat and A/C thermostat, a dual ram slide mechanism, and a glass cooktop cover.
 Like all ALP campers, the Eagle Cap 811’s construction features what ALP calls a “Tru-Composite Construction” using a hybrid wood-aluminum frame, then backs up that construction with a better-than-average three-year structural warranty.
 This behomoth also features a big basement with generous holding tank sizes of 44 gallons fresh, 34 gallons grey, and 34 gallons black, a dual battery compartment, and two 20-pound LP propane tanks.
 Fits on both short-bed and long-bed trucks and weighs a surprisingly low 3,362 pounds dry.
 Due to its high center of gravity and weight, should probably be hauled on a DRW truck.
-One of the Top 8 Slide-Out Campers For Short-Bed Trucks.
+One of the top 8 slide-out truck campers for short-bed one-ton trucks.
 Unfortunately, you can’t get side storage boxes on an Eagle Cap or any other short-bed ALP camper for that matter.
 The MSRP for the Eagle Cap 811 is competitively priced at $36,085.

 6. Livin’ Lite Camplite 8.4S